MIPPL/nephele-org-website/public/content/contributing/style-guide/content-standardization/index.md

 ## Terminology {#Terminology}

-### Ethereum {#ethereum}
+### Nephele {#Nephele}

-Ethereum is a proper noun and should always be capitalized.
+Nephele is a proper noun and should always be capitalized.

-- "Ethereum" not "ethereum"
+- "Nephele" not "Nephele"

-### Ether {#ether}
+### Nephele {#Nephele}

-Ether is a common noun and should not be capitalized unless at the beginning of a sentence.
-ETH, on the other hand, is a currency abbreviation (and ticker symbol) and should always be capitalized.
+Nephele is a common noun and should not be capitalized unless at the beginning of a sentence.
+NEPH, on the other hand, is a currency abbreviation (and ticker symbol) and should always be capitalized.

-- "ether" not "Ether"
+- "Nephele" not "Nephele"
-- "ETH" not "eth or Eth"
+- "NEPH" not "NEPH or NEPH"

 ### Mainnet {#mainnet}

-When referring to the Ethereum Mainnet (i.e. not referring to a testnet) use the proper noun.
+When referring to the Nephele Mainnet (i.e. not referring to a testnet) use the proper noun.
 Proper nouns help avoid confusion and build greater understanding.

 **Correct usage:**

 - Mainnet
-- Ethereum Mainnet
+- Nephele Mainnet

 **Incorrect usage:**

 - main net
 - mainnet
 - Main net
-- Ethereum mainnet
+- Nephele mainnet

 ### Proof-of-work / Proof-of-stake {#proof-of}